HazemHassan03/fetch-github-repos/README.md

-# fetch-github-repos
+# Fetch Github Repositories
-Fetch GitHub reopsitories by enter a username
+Fetch all public GitHub repositories by enter a username